What is a homeschool coach anyway?

 Since my coaching services are included with my signature course, you can expect a few short lessons to complete during the week and within each week we will meet via Zoom for our 1:1 45 mins. coaching sessions.
 (Your camera is not required to be on, nor do your children have to be perfectly quiet in the background…I get it!)

 During our coaching sessions, we will review any questions or thoughts about the lessons from the week.

 And we will also discuss any adjustments that need to be made along the way if your homeschool is already in progress.

 When you have questions apart from our meeting time you can freely use our secure email support system where I personally will respond to all questions.

-The course and coaching is designed to be completed within 6 weeks.
-But, under certain conditions the coaching services and course materials may be extended if needed for an additional 3 weeks.
+The course and coaching are designed to be completed within 6 weeks.
+But, under certain conditions, the coaching services and course materials may be extended if needed for an additional 3 weeks.

 DO I HAVE TO WAIT UNTIL THE FALL TO HOMESCHOOL?